Invariance of success probability in Grover's quantum search under local noise with memory: Grover Search: The noiseless case and our noise model

-\section{Grover Search: noiseless case and a noise model}
+\section{Grover Search: The noiseless case and our noise model}

-The Grover search algorithm aims to find a single marked element from a search space of finite size, and attains quadratic speed-up over the best classical search.\ In our paper, we consider Grover search under a time-correlated local noise.\ In the succeeding subsections contain we discuss the ideal Grover algorithm and then introduce our noise model.
+The Grover search algorithm that we consider here aims to find a single marked element from a search space of finite size.
+It is known to attain a quadratic speed-up over the best classical search.
+In our paper, we consider Grover search under a time-correlated local noise.
+In the succeeding subsections we discuss the ideal Grover algorithm and then introduce our noise model.